ooyala/atlantis-aquarium/README.md

 ```

 ### Known issue with build
-While running *build* subcommand, sometimes it fails with error message like this
+While running *build* subcommand, sometimes it fails with error message like this:
 ```
 INFO[0024] Error getting container 2328b2d6de9727c41ad1dcf1f977057a1cedb15e65c466a01482c09576236618 from driver devicemapper: open /dev/mapper/docker-8:1-403558-2328b2d6de9727c41ad1dcf1f977057a1cedb15e65c466a01482c09576236618: no such file or directory
 ```
-This is caused by well known docker issue (https://github.com/docker/docker/issues/4036) where docker having a race condition in storage backend.
-Re-run the build will pass normally.
+This is caused by well known docker issue (https://github.com/docker/docker/issues/4036) where docker has a race condition in the storage backend.
+Re-running the build will pass normally.

 ## build-layers
-*build-layers* subcommand builds layers required for deploying.
-Only needed for the simple builder, as used by aquarium.
+The *build-layers* subcommand builds layers required for deploying.
+This is only needed for the simple builder, as used by aquarium.
 It support following options:

 * *--base* builds only the base image
 * *--builder* builds only the language-specific layers (e.g., ruby1.9.3, go1.2).
-Should be done when layers are modifed or the builder is restarted.
+Should be done when layers are modified or the builder is restarted.

 ```
 $bin/atlantis-aquarium build-layers [--base] [--builder]
 ```

 ## register-components
-*register-components* registers the supervisors, routers, etc. with the manager.
+The *register-components* subcommand registers the supervisors, routers, etc. with the manager.
 Should be done once after all components are started, or after zookeeper is restarted.

 ```
 $bin/atlantis-aquarium register-components